RinkuRauniyar/SchoolApp-/README.md

 # SchoolApp-
 This is a school app Python Program which is beneficial for students and the school employees.
-It shows their personal details and also they can write letters to respected authorities.
+It provides a  platform for students and employees to access school-related information such as their personal information, grades, and notices.
+It has features like accessing the library using the school app.It facilitates the letter communication between teachers, students, principal and director.

 I have just created a sample APP looking python program.

 There could be more features to it like displaying student's assignments, and wishing birthdays to the students as soon as they login,etc .

 You can give some more ideas to me if you have.

 #Details

 1. I have added some letters in a binary format in order display the uses of binary reading in my program file.
 2. There is a database where I have stored all the tables related to the school.
-There are such 12 tables in it.
+There are such 9 tables in it.

 # Steps for Opening The Project